johncf/backblaze/README.md

 ![fpd-1](https://i.imgur.com/QLwuqOW.png)

-This _might_ be due to the failure detection system being too conservative and marking disks "failed" due to events/measures that the manufacturer might consider "normal."
+This _might_ be due to the failure detection system being too aggressive and marking disks "failed" due to events/measures that the manufacturer might consider "normal."